chloealbright/DevHiveMind/Algorithms & Data Structures/Coding Interview Tips.md

 You don't need to code everything if you can mention there might be a cleaner or better way to make it more readable or optimal by refactoring certain parts you could just talk about that.

+When faced with a complex problem, consider two effective strategies: First, relax constraints and break down the main problem into smaller, more manageable sub-problems.
+This allows for a more focused and achievable approach.
+Second, explore solving problems that are similar or closely related to the one at hand.
+This can provide insights, solutions, or methodologies that may be adapted to address the primary challenge more effectively.

 ## Algo tip